developersurya/flipster-slider-wordpress-plugin/README.md

 # flipster-slider-wordpress-plugin

-flipster slider plugin by developerSurya
+Description: This is just a plugin for showing flipster slider by shortcode e.g [flipster totalslide='2'].Add your slider image in feature image of the custom post named flipsters.Add caption on the title section.